Princeton-CDH/startwords/content/issues/5/casting-in-reverse/index.md

 [^14]: Photos of either higher quality or focus might remedy these imperfections, as it appears the photogrammetry software was unable to differentiate the contours of the fingers from the background underneath.

-[^15]: I took the photogrammetry model's measurements using Metas can.
-While the proportions were similar, MetaScan is peculiarly measuring at 10x magnification, labeling the object's five-centimeter forearm, for example, as fifty.
+[^15]: I took the photogrammetry model's measurements using Metascan.
+While the proportions were similar, Metascan is peculiarly measuring at 10x magnification, labeling the object's five-centimeter forearm, for example, as fifty.

-[^16]: Michael Cole, "Bronze as Model," *West 86<sup>th</sup>: A Journal of Decorative Arts, Design History, and Material Culture* 28, n o.
-2 ( 2021): 232--39.
+[^16]: Michael Cole, "Bronze as Model," *West 86<sup>th</sup>: A Journal of Decorative Arts, Design History, and Material Culture* 28, no. 2 ( 2021): 232--39.